American Opportunity Tax Credit (AOTC)

 Frequently Asked Questions

-What is the American Opportunity Tax Credit?
+What is the American Opportunity Tax Credit (AOTC)?

-The American Opportunity Tax Credit provides up to $2,500 per eligible student for qualified education expenses during the first four years of post-secondary education.
-40% of the credit (up to $1,000) is refundable.
+Up to $2,500 per eligible student for the first four years of higher education, 40% refundable.

 You will need to file Form 8863, Form 1098-T with your tax return to claim this credit.

-Is the American Opportunity Tax Credit refundable?
+Is the American Opportunity Tax Credit (AOTC) refundable?

-Yes, in most cases you can claim the American Opportunity Tax Credit along with other eligible tax credits.
+Yes, in most cases you can claim the American Opportunity Tax Credit (AOTC) along with other eligible tax credits.
 However, some credits have interactions that may reduce the benefit.
 Consult a tax professional for your specific situation.